Might Not

-"Might Not" is a song Canadian rapper Belly featuring Canadian singer-songwriter the Weeknd.
-The song was released on December 18, 2015, through Roc Nation and XO as the only single from the former's mixtape Up For Days.
+"Might Not" is a song by the Canadian rapper Belly featuring singer-songwriter the Weeknd.
+The song was released on December 18, 2015, through Roc Nation and XO as the only single from the former's mixtape Up for Days.
 Written alongside producer Ben Billions, it reached number 68 on the US Billboard Hot 100.
-The official remix features new material from American rappers 2 Chainz and Yo Gotti.
+The official remix features new material from the American rappers 2 Chainz and Yo Gotti.

-Composition

-It is a hip hop and trap song in the key of C♯ minor.

 Music video

 The music video for "Might Not" premiered the same day as the song's release on Belly's Vevo account on YouTube.
 It was directed by Shomi Patwary and Belly, and has received over 79 million views on YouTube as of February 2024.
 The video includes the two artists, who are attempting to navigate a party while highly intoxicated.
 Throughout the video, a warbling distortion is present, along with what The Fader describes as a "disassociated" look on the artists' faces.